wiebetimmers/thesis_project/README.md

 # thesis_project

-Update 3-5:
-Fixed some errors regarding the mutation functions.
-Changed from accuracy to classification error, objective function is now to minimize the classification error.

-Update 2-5:
-Added a plot to visualize the final population.

-Update 1-5:
+Update 4-5:
+- Changed all notebooks to .py files, processing time improved a lot.
+Added a Parameters.py file.

 run main.ipynb to import the datasets, neural networks, ea and performing operations (like training and evaluation).